HKU signs Timber Recycling Pact

-HKU signed the Circular Timber Pact today, in the presence of Queen Máxima.
-Partners in Utrecht are joining forces to handle timber in a circular way.
+HKU signed the Timber Recycling Pact today, in the presence of Queen Máxima.
+This means that multiple partners in Utrecht are joining forces to use timber in a more sustainable way.
 HKU’s workshops are already ahead in sustainability, and this regional collaboration marks a valuable next step.

 Joris Renskers, Director of Workshops at HKU, added: “A large amount of timber passes through the workshops of HKU.
 We see this impact as an opportunity to take the lead: we work as much as possible with locally sourced and circular materials, thereby raising awareness among emerging makers about the choices they make.”